NewDaikicoin/coin/README.md

 Daikicoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in  10000  blocks
- - ~84 million total coins
+ - 1000 million total coins

 p2p = 11333
 rpcport =11332

 The rest is the same as Bitcoin.
- - 50 coins per block
+ - 10 coins per block
  - 2016 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of